COM6012/ScalableML/Lab 10 - Reproducible and Reusable AI.md

 Alternatives that do not require elevated access include [Apptainer](https://apptainer.org/) and [Podman](https://podman.io/).

 In this guide, we will use **Apptainer**, as it is the container platform available on the University of Sheffield’s (UoS) HPC systems.

+The container image that we will use reproduces the work of [1], which proposes a second-order functional connectivity measure called Tangent Pearson describing the ‘tangent correlation of correlation’ of brain region activity and explores the use of domain adaptation for integrating multi-site neuroimaging data evaluated on the ABIDE [2] dataset for autism classification.
+Its internal codebase reimplements [1] using PyKale [3] and Nilearn [4].

 ### 🔧 2.2.
 Setting up the container